winlp4ever/imagecaptioning/instructions.md

 python play_with.py --fn test.jpg
 ```

-Change `test.jpg` to any other image filename that you have downloaded in `images` dir (If you want to test an image, it must be located in `images` dir)
+Change `test.jpg` to any other image filename that you put in `images` dir (If you want to test an image, it must be located in `images` dir)

 ### Retrain from scratch